 Yes, your trusted teeth cleaning partner is, surprisingly, a good car scratch remover too.
 Toothpaste has natural abrasive components that can erase minor scratches on your car.
 Just like using any other home remedy, make sure the damaged area is clean.
 Next, use the toothpaste to buff the area.
 The best way to do this is to use circular strokes, but there are other ways to buff your car.
 Wipe clean with a soft cloth and repeat the process if the scratch has not completely disappeared.

 3. Nail Polish

 This colorful fingernail companion is also a good car scratch remover.
-Some scratches cannot be removed by buffing or sanding so the best way to deal with them is to cover them up.
+Some scratches you cannot remove by buffing or sanding, so the best way to deal with them is to cover them up.
 Nail polish is available in a variety of colors that can match any and every car color.
 This makes it an effective alternative car scratch remover.
 You just need to look for the closest color to your car paint that you can find and apply evenly so that the scratch will no longer be visible.
 If you can still see the scratch after application, you can try other car scratch removers available in the market.